 Lavender is one of the most popular essential oils used in aromatherapy.
 Inhaling lavender is pleasant and has numerous benefits.
 Lavender aromatherapy is generally used to create a relaxing atmosphere.

 Lavender essential oil uses include topical applications.
 The oil aids in healing, has mild antiseptic properties and helps reduce inflammation.
 It is a fabulous oil for treating acne and is one of my go-to essential oils for poison ivy.

 Editor Note: Use standard allergy precautions with all essential oils.
 While Lavender is one of the essential oils generally accepted as safe for use with children, I would still encourage use of a carrier oil.

 Lavender Essential Oils Uses

-- Soothing minor burns – By applying two to three drops of lavender essential oils to a burn, you can help soothe the burning sensation, as well as aid in the healing process.
+- By applying two to three drops of lavender essential oils to a burn, you can help soothe the burning sensation, as well as aid in the healing process of minor burns.

 - Apply one to two drops of lavender onto a cut just as you would an antiseptic such as Neosporin to help heal the cut and stop the bleeding.